wouterpeere/GHEtool/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/wouterpeere/GHEtool/main/docs/sources/gui/_figure/GHEtool.PNG" width="600">
 </p>

+#### GHEtool development
+GHEtool has been developed as a joint effort of KU Leuven (The SySi Team), boydens engineering (part of Sweco) and FH Aachen.
+The exhaustive list of contributors can be found [here](https://ghetool.readthedocs.io/en/latest/sources/users.html).

 ## Requirements
 This code is tested with Python 3.8, 3.9, 3.10 and 3.11 and requires the following libraries (the versions mentioned are the ones with which the code is tested)